muratk5n/thirdwave/en/2020/07/h2-numbers.md

 ### Ammonia

-Storage in Ammonia

 Green ammonia production efficiency is over 74% [12].
 "Crackers" that generate H2 from ammonia are about 76% efficient [6].

-Largest ammonia ship 87,000m3 [14]
+Largest ammonia ship 87,000 m3 [14]

-837 crude oil tankers arrived at Japanese ports during the fiscal year 2010 starting from April 2010 to March 2011 [15]
+837 crude oil tankers arrived at Japanese ports during the fiscal year 2010 [15]

-Japan's current crude oil import is about 3 million barrels a day
+In 2010 Japan's imported 3.75 million barrels of crude oil a day

-4 million barrels of crude oil is transported with a large tanker [16]
+2 million barrels of crude oil is transported with a large tanker [16]

 Crude oil 44 MJ/kg